tuxpoldo/btsync-deb/docs/site-page-btsync-gui.md

 - The __status indicator__ is the central access point to BitTorrent Sync and shows information about the current status via its icon.
-The context menu allows to perorm some operations and to open the application window.
+The context menu allows to perform some operations and to open the application window.
 - The __application window__ allows to manage the shared folders, view the connected peers, manage the standard and advanced preferences and connect mobile devices via QR-codes with the connection information.